AmjadKudsi/StatGuard_agent/README.md

   * scanner agent: triages Bandit findings and selects one issue to focus on.
   * fixer agent: proposes a minimal patch and evaluates it.
-  * coordinator agent: orchestrates a single scan and fix pass.
+  * coordinator (root) agent: orchestrates a single scan and fix pass.
 * Tools:

-  * `run_bandit` wrapper for Bandit in JSON mode.
+  * `run_bandit:` wrapper for Bandit in JSON mode.
-  * `evaluate_patch` that runs Bandit on original and patched code and computes severity deltas.
+  * `evaluate_patch:` that runs Bandit on original and patched code and computes severity deltas.
-  * `load_file` to read code without executing it.
+  * `load_file:` reads source code without executing it.
-  * `build_markdown_report` to render a compact evaluation report with metrics and a diff.
+  * `build_markdown_report:` renders a compact evaluation report with metrics and a diff.
+  * `save_report:` writes the report to a text file when explicitly requested.
 * Sessions and memory:

   * `InMemorySessionService` for per run sessions.